throughnothing/Sque/README.md

 # TODO

-Make App::Sque that will let you run sque and just pass it the stomp server/port and some lib directories (so it can find worker classes if it needs).
+- Make App::Sque that will let you run sque and just pass it the stomp server/port, queue list, lib directories (if needed), and number of workers.
+- More (real) tests.

 # AUTHOR